 10. What’s your definition of life in 50 words?

-No one knows what they are doing.
+This is a very powerful question.
+The truth is no one knows what they are doing.

 That’s life in 7 words.
 And it’s something I truly believe in.
 It’s what keeps me sane.